Improwised/kb.repairrabbit.github.io/content/inventory/How to check record of stock for multiple stores.md

 +++
-title= "How to check record of stock for multiple stores?" date= 2018-01-25T10:49:37+05:30 description= "" weight= 6 draft= false
+title= "How to check record of stocks for multiple stores?" date= 2018-01-25T10:49:37+05:30 description= "" weight= 6 draft= false
 +++

-"Inventory”
+Click "Inventory”
 ![How to check record of stock for multiple stores?](/images/inventory/how_to_check_stock_records_for_multiple_stores/go_to_inventory.png)

-“View stock ”
+Click “View Stocks”
 ![How to check record of stock for multiple stores?](/images/inventory/how_to_check_stock_records_for_multiple_stores/view_stock.png)

-Select “all branches” from the top right corner.
+Select “All Stores” from the top right corner
 ![How to check record of stock for multiple stores?](/images/inventory/how_to_check_stock_records_for_multiple_stores/select_all_branches.png)

-it will summarize the stock for “all branches”
+It will summarize the stock for “All Stores”
 ![How to check record of stock for multiple stores?](/images/inventory/how_to_check_stock_records_for_multiple_stores/detail_summary_for_stock.png)